Sitemap

 1825-1875

+Throughout the history of the United States, the American wilderness has been fundamentally important in creating a national identity.
 The Hudson River School was a mid-19th century American art movement founded by Thomas Cole in 1825.
-The style was influenced by European romanticism.
+Using the river as inspiration, these painters were celebrated for their realistic depictions of the regions stunning and distinctive landscape.
+Their radiant, majestic style was influenced by European romanticism.
 The artists shared common design aesthetics uniting them as a school despite their distinctive styles.
 The painters focused on the American wilderness, particularly the Hudson River Valley as well as the Catskill Mountains and Adirondack Mountains.
 The paintings were spectacular and dramatic reflecting the wilderness environment.
 The artists moved their studios out of doors and sketched directly from nature focusing on the drama of light and shadow.
 Many paintings depict a rugged landscape, dramatic sunrise or ominous storm clouds brewing in the distance.
 The works were painstakingly detailed and celebrate Gods divine handiwork in nature.

 The mid 1850s was a time of unprecedented development for the young nation, and the Hudson River painters depicted the vastness and beautify of a country proud of its natural resources.
 They embraced nature and showed a remarkable attention to detail within the natural landscape.
 This school popularized the idea of Manifest Destiny and came to symbolize American vitality, independence and nationalism.
-As city life became increasingly chaotic, landscape painting be came increasingly popular with the buying public.
-Almost every upper-middle class Victorian home had at least one picturesque landscape hanging in the parlor.
-The paintings were looked upon as a scenic oasis and a visual retreat from modern life.
 Today, works by the Hudson River school artists are treasured as the first uniquely American school of art and for their beauty and significance to art, history and culture

 © HistoryofPainters.com If you like this page and wish to share it, you are welcome to link to it, with our thanks.